Winter in England Things to do clothing temperature

 I am often asked how severe the winter weather in England is.
 Depending on where you come from, the answer will defer.
-If you are travelling from hot places like India or Singapore, then the answer would be “winter in England is very cold, gloomy and depressing”.
+If you are traveling from hot places like India or Singapore, then the answer would be “winter in England is very cold, gloomy and depressing”.

 If you are coming from continental Europe, Scandinavian countries like Norway, Russia, Poland, then the answer would be “British winter is not as bad as some of the other places”.
 It seldom snows in England and the country is not geared up to manage snow.
-In Scotland / Scottish highlands, its much chillier temperatures and it snows more as you go up north.
+In Scotland / Scottish Highlands, its much chillier temperatures and it snows more as you go up north.

-Winter months in England:
+Winter Months in England

 Winter months are generally considered from December to February.
-This is the period when its really cold.
+This is the period when it’s really cold.
 From end March, gradually you will see tulips and daffodils flowering.
-If you consider winter on the basis of cold, well, it will get very cold from mid November to mid March.
+If you consider winter on the basis of cold, well, it will get very cold from mid-November to mid-March.

-Winter in England Temperature:
+Winter in England Temperature

-It’s cold around whole day and typically below 5 degrees sometimes going below zero.
+It’s cold around the whole day and typically below 5 degrees sometimes going below zero.
 In Scotland, temperatures will be lower in minus as well.
 What is killing is the wind.
 Because of the wind chill factor, temperatures in England’s winter feel lesser than they actually are.

-Things to do in winter in England:
+Things to do in winter in England

 It snows few times only during winter.
 So if you have never enjoyed making a snowman, if it snows, this will be another interesting thing to do in winter.